This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 {

-f(1, 2); // Calls the explicitly instantiated f<int>
+f(1, 2); // Call the previously explicitly instantiated f<int>

-f(1.0, 2.0); // Implicitly instantiates f<double>
+f(1.0, 2.0); // Implicitly instantiate f<double>

 }